tkw1536/PreJsPy/README.rst

   var parser = new PreJsPy(); // creates a new parser

-  parser.getConstants() // returns an object containing constants parser.setConstants(d) // sets the current constants know to the parser

-  parser.getUnaryOperators() // gets an array of unary operators parser.setUnaryOperators(ary) // sets an array of unary operators

-  parser.getBinaryOperators() // returns an object mapping binary operators to their precedence parser.setBinaryOperators(ary) // sets the binary operators to precedence mapping
+  parser.getConfig() // returns a configuration object of the parser parser.setConfig(config) // sets configuration of the parser.
+May be partial.

   parser.parse(s) // parses a string into a AST